Additional Information for Courses with Required Placements: PVG; Health Clearance; Uniforms; Insurance

 • Lease Agreement

-Scanned copies / good quality photographs of original documents will need to be submitted to Queen Margaret University after Induction week, unless otherwise advised, via a HUB site which will be identified during the 'Pre-Placement Talk'.
+Scanned copies / good quality photographs of original documents will need to be submitted to Queen Margaret University as soon as possible after matriculating via the student portal.

-Countersignatories, acting on behalf of QMU, will create your PVG application form around three months prior to your first placement.
+Countersignatories, acting on behalf of QMU, will create your PVG application form using the supplied ID.
 An email containing a link to your application form will be sent from Disclosure Scotland to your QMU student email address, and you will have seven days in which to complete the application.
 After this time, the link will no longer be valid and a new application will need to be generated by us.
 In order to help with this, a virtual session will be timetabled within that 7 day period to provide allocated time, should you require it, and for staff to be available for any questions you may have about your application.

 Documents submitted for PVG ID purposes will only be retained by QMU for use by authorised countersignatories in the event of any queries with your application.
-Once the PVG Scheme Membership certificate is issued by Disclosure Scotland, and QMU have received our copy, all documents submitted for this purpose will be deleted in line with Data Protection requirements.
+Once the PVG Scheme Membership certificate is issued by Disclosure Scotland all documents submitted for this purpose will be deleted in line with Data Protection requirements.
 For further information, please see our web page.

 ASSaM students/applicants require to pay the PVG application fee of £18 or £59 (depending on the level of clearance required).